 Special herbs in Crete

-Crete, the largest island in Greece, offers a variety of herbs and spices that play an important role in both traditional Cretan cuisine and nature.
-The island is known for its rich flora, which is ideal for the growth of aromatic herbs and spices that are central to Greek cuisine.
+Crete, the largest island in Greece, has many herbs and spices important for Cretan cooking and nature.
+The island’s rich plant life helps grow aromatic herbs that are central to Greek meals.

 Oregano (Ρίγανη - Rígani)